supuni9622/modelsnap/docs/TESTING_GUIDE.md

 **Steps:**
 1. As any user, select a human model
 2. Generate an image with the human model
+3. Check credits: Should decrease by 1 (human models also use credits)
-3. View generated image: Should show watermarked preview
+4. View generated image: Should show watermarked preview
+5. Check history view: Should display the human model generation
-4. Try to download: Should be blocked (if not purchased)
+6. Try to download: Should be blocked (if not purchased)

 **Expected Result:**
 - ✅ Generation succeeds (no purchase required for preview)
+- ✅ Credits deducted: `aiCreditsRemaining` decreases by 1
-- ✅ Preview shows watermarked image
+- ✅ Preview shows watermarked image (via `/api/images/[id]/watermarked?type=human`)
+- ✅ History view displays the human model generation correctly
+- ✅ History view shows both AI avatar and human model generations combined
 - ✅ Download button disabled or shows "Purchase Required" message

 ---